electron/rfcs/README.md

 - Eventually, Electron’s API WG will decide if the RFC is a candidate for inclusion in Electron.
   The RFC should be reviewed by at least two WG members, and presented to a quorum of the group at a synchronous meeting.
 If consensus is achieved, then the RFC will be a candidate for acceptance.
-- This will trigger a one-month final comment period for the RFC.
+- This will trigger a two-week final comment period for the RFC.
 Unless any issues come up that the WG consider to block the implementation of the RFC, it will be merged and marked as Active.

 ### Working on an Active RFC